Does the Pomodoro technique work for ADHD writers? (The honest answer)

 However, I’m not really one of them.
 And that is because of ADHD.

-The problems with the Pomodoro Technique for ADHD Writers
+Why the Pomodoro Technique doesn't always work for ADHD writers

 A lot of people recommend the Pomodoro Technique for ADHD writers.
 I, however, am not one of them.
 Or maybe I am, but with some caveats.